 Board of Directors

-Erico von Bueren (Sakura Finetek USA, Inc.) Erico von Bueren is the Director of Marketing for Sakura Finetek USA, Inc. After his study and Doctorate in Medicine (Milano, Essen, Bochum, Frankfurt, Universities in Italy and Germany) and Masters in Operations Research (Aachen, Germany), Mr. von Bueren started his career in the pharmaceutical industry in medical, product and marketing management in several therapeutic areas (Ferring Pharmaceuticals and Schwarz Pharma/UCB).
+Erico von Bueren (Sakura Finetek USA, Inc.) Erico von Bueren is the Senior Director of Marketing and Strategy for Sakura Finetek USA, Inc. After his study and Doctorate in Medicine (Milano, Essen, Bochum, Frankfurt, Universities in Italy and Germany) and Masters in Operations Research (Aachen, Germany), Mr. von Bueren started his career in the pharmaceutical industry in medical, product and marketing management in several therapeutic areas (Ferring Pharmaceuticals and Schwarz Pharma/UCB).
 After 10 years, he switched to the in-vitro diagnostic industry concentrating on the fields of flow cytometry and anatomic pathology (Dako/Agilent, Denmark and U.S.A., and Thermo Fisher Scientific, U.S.A.).
 Now at Sakura Finetek USA, his focus in commercial and global product and market development resides in automating and standardizing anatomic pathology through continuous innovation.

 Shalini Singh (Roche Diagnostics Solutions) Dr. Shalini Singh is a pathologist and is Head of Pathology at Roche Tissue Diagnostics in Tucson, AZ.
 She has been with Roche for 13 years.
 Her primary interests include Digital pathology, personalized healthcare, molecular pathology, translational oncology, and immunotherapy.
 She is licensed physician with expertise in molecular and genetic pathology and companion diagnostics.
 She is a Fellow of the College of American Pathologists and collaborates with CAP foundation Educational Grant for residents’ rotation at Roche Tissue Diagnostics.
 She is an expert in strategic partnerships between Pharma and Diagnostics collaboration.